 I asked Jesus about this story and why it came to mind while trying to prepare a talk on prayer.

-God longs for the kind of trust that shines in the eyes of a little girl when she jumps into a swimming pool, confident that her daddy would never let her drown.
-He yearns for the kind of faith a boy shows when he pedals the bike without the training wheels because his father believes he can, and he wants to prove him right.
+God longs for the trust that shines in the eyes of a little girl when she jumps into a swimming pool, confident that her daddy would never let her drown.
+He yearns for the faith a boy shows when he pedals the bike without the training wheels because his father believes he can, and he wants to prove him right.
 He craves the trust that allows us to breathe deep and simply rest in his love.

 God made it clear that he’s not interested in my version of a perfect daughter.
 He simply wants me to trust him with every little worry and care.